Can You Use Rsync in Windows 10?

 Step 2.
+Edit Task Name based on your need.
 Click Add Folder to select the folder you want to sync.
 You can repeat this process to add multiple folders.

 Step 3.
 Choose a destination path.
-To specify a network Share/NAS or cloud service, you could click the small triangle beside select box and choose Select a network location or Select a cloud drive accordingly.
+To specify a network share/NAS or cloud service, you could click the small triangle beside the selection box and choose Add Share or NAS Devices or Select a cloud drive accordingly.

 To better meet your needs, you can also create multiple backup and sync tasks at the same time, and manage them in Home tab easily.

-In addition to above mentioned features, AOMEI Backupper integrates a Clone module allowing you to clone a disk, and therefore migrate HDD to SSD, move OS to another hard drive without reinstalling, or even clone larger drive to smaller drive, etc.
+In addition to the above-mentioned features, AOMEI Backupper integrates a Clone module allowing you to clone a disk, and therefore migrate HDD to SSD, move OS to another hard drive without reinstalling, or even clone larger drive to smaller drive, etc.